 Final Verdict: Oculus Air Link vs Virtual Desktop

 Oculus Air Link vs Virtual Desktop, which wireless streaming application is better for virtual reality?

 VD’s biggest advantage is its development time.
-It has done an excellent job for five years at reducing bugs and improving latency.
-There are plenty of granular options you can configure in the settings to optimize your performance.
+It has done an excellent job of reducing bugs and improving latency for five years.
+You can configure plenty of granular options in the settings to optimize your performance.

 However, Oculus Air Link is a worthy and superior competitor.
-Internal integration with the Oculus ecosystem means that it can wireless stream games with accurate picture quality and low latency.
+Internal integration with the Oculus ecosystem means it can wirelessly stream games with accurate picture quality and low latency.
 It has better game compatibility with all of Oculus’ PC VR titles.

 Air Link has a few bugs it needs to work on.
 Namely, controller latency can be an issue.
 We will keep everyone updated as improvements are made.

-Air Link is also completely free, which is a huge advantage for an equal or better service.
+Air Link is also completely free, a huge advantage for an equal or better service.

 Overall, Oculus Air Link is the better solution.
 And we are excited to see how it improves in the future.
 With Oculus Rift S stock depleting, wireless VR streaming using Air Link is the future.

 Give it a try today and see for yourself!

 Want to see Virtual Desktop vs Oculus Air Link side by side in a video?
 Check out this comparison done by Virtual Reality Oasis below.